 Day 2 – Arenal Volcano

 When you rent your 4×4 car, before arriving, then will ask you where you are going to pick it up.
 Tell them the hotel in San Jose and the time and it will be there, this morning delivered to the hotel.
-Get that and start up your GPS , (which you can rent form the car rental agency of get one at Amazon) or use Waze ,and go to Volcan Arenal, one of the most active volcanos in the world.
-En route you will pass through Zarcero, famous for the sculpted bushes surrounding its picturesque church.
-Option: Going a few miles out of your way you can also visit Sarchí, home of Costa Rica’s traditional brightly painted ox carts and a great stop for buying beautiful items made of Costa Rican hardwoods.
-Once here I would tell you stay at either Tabacon or if you have some bucks (but well worth every buck) at the Springs Hotel
+Get that and start up your GPS , (which you can rent from the car rental agency) use Waze , or your phone and go to Volcan Arenal, one of the most active volcanos in the world.

 Day 3 – Monteverde